AmpersandTarski/TheToolsWeUse/making-docker-images.md

 Things that are necessary for testing and development, such as logging, can be changed in the production version.
 These things are usually adapted shortly before going to production.

-# Work in progress!

-The application of RAP still is heavily under development.
-Therefore, this recipe might change.
-Also, instructions about maintenance will follow.
-Watch the progress of RAP3 by checking [this issue](https://github.com/AmpersandTarski/Ampersand/issues/449)

-## Experience

-RAP3 has been installed in different situations.
-Some of these situations are documented in the sequel.
-You can use it as example for deployments of your own.
-A dear wish is to create an installation script that will automate deployment, but we have not yet found the time to do that.

 ## Security